Who5673/who5673-nasm/README.md

 # Metadata about this plugin:

-## Copyright
+## Product meta information:
 Copyright &copy; 2025 Who5673.
 All Rights Reserved.

+This is an official NASM plugin made by Who5673.

 ## License:
 MIT